tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5705.jpeg)<br>
-I was by myself for the next day, so it was just me and my guide Dencil.
+I was by myself for the next day, so it was just me and one of the guides named Dencil.
 <br><br>

 ![](\images\bahamas-album\FullSizeRender(2).jpeg)<br>